aryanraj2713/easy_cli_eval/README.md

 ## Notes

 - Provider SDKs are installed as optional extras to keep the base installation lightweight
-- GEPA implementation uses DSPy's GEPA library for genetic prompt optimization
+- GEPA implementation uses DSPy's GEPA library for genetic prompt optimization with integrated evaluation
 - The project follows a modular design to make it easy to extend with new capabilities
 - All commands support the `--log-level` option to control verbosity